Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Related Work

 The closest work to ours in spirit is Angluin's seminal paper on local and global properties in networks of processors~\cite{angluin1980local}, which distinguishes between problems solvable with purely local information versus those requiring global coordination.
 However, Angluin focuses on computational complexity rather than architectural characterisation, and does not address the spectrum from centralized to grassroots that we formalize.

-The notion of essential agents is analogous to other threshold concepts in distributed computing, such as the FLP impossibility result requiring failure detectors for consensus, or Byzantine agreement requiring n > 3f participants.
+The notion of essential agents is analogous to other threshold concepts in distributed computing, such as the FLP impossibility result requiring failure detectors for consensus, or Byzantine agreement requiring $n > 3f$ participants.